Human-AI Synergy Supports Collective Creative Search: Method

 \section{Method}

-We conducted an online experiments on collective creative search, where participants (either human or AI) played a word-guessing game with one hidden target word per game (Fig. \ref{figure-schematics}A).
+We conducted an online experiment on collective creative discovery, wherein participants (either human or AI) played a word-guessing game with one hidden target word per game (Fig. \ref{figure-schematics}A).
 Ten target words were selected to span a range of frequencies (and difficulty levels) : `harbor', `door', `pencil', `lantern', `river', `compass', `satellite', `metamorphosis', `topography', `vessel'.
-Each word was used in five games, for a total of 50 games (Fig. \ref{figure-schematics}D).
-Each game included 10 rounds, with 10 guesses per round, yielding 100 guesses per game.
+Each game consisted of 10 rounds, with 10 guesses per round, yielding 100 guesses per game.
+Each batch contained 5 games per target word, for 50 games per batch (Fig. \ref{figure-schematics}D); we ran 4 batches, yeilding 200 games in total.
+All the measures were averaged over 4 batches.

-In each round, participants received the best guess from previous round in the game (Fig. \ref{figure-schematics}C).
-They took ten turns of guesses and received a similarity score after each guess.
+In each round, participants received the best guess from the previous round in the game (Fig. \ref{figure-schematics}C).
+Participants took ten turns of guesses and received a similarity score after each guess.
 The guess with the highest score was recorded as a bonus and passed to the next round.
-The similarity score was computed as a weighted combination of the hidden-word score and the cosine similarity between the guessed word and the hidden word (Fig. \ref{figure-schematics}B).
-We used the following formula: $\text{score}=201.69*\cos(\theta)$ where $\theta$ denotes the angle between the Word2Vec \citep{mikolov2013efficient} word embedding of the hidden word, and the embedding of the guess.
-Note that we ensured that the maximum possible score (an arbitrary number, 201.69) was not revealed to participants, so that they would have an incentive to continue exploring even after identifying the target word.
-To implement this scoring procedure, we precomputed Word2Vec embeddings for all candidate words.
+The similarity score was computed as the product of the cosine similarity between Word2Vec \citep{mikolov2013efficient} embeddings of the guessed and hidden words, scaled by an arbitrary constant (201.69; Fig. \ref{figure-schematics}B).
+We ensured that the maximum possible score was not revealed to participants, so that they would have an incentive to continue exploring even after identifying the target word.
 From the original vocabulary of approximately three million tokens, we retained 663,273 common English words after lowercasing and excluding acronyms and brand names that lacked lowercase representations in the model.
 Guesses that did not appear in this vocabulary were assigned a score of zero.